reviewboard/reviewboard/docs/manual/admin/configuration/repositories.rst

 The `Username and Password fields`_ should be blank.

-.. note:: When uploading new diffs, Review Board wlil compare the VOBs by UUID.
+.. note:: When uploading new diffs, Review Board will compare the VOBs by UUID.
           If the UUID doesn't match, :command:`post-review` will use the VOB's name as the repository name.
 Because of this, it is a good idea to name the repositories in Review Board to match the VOB names.